We've independently reviewed this article to make sure it's as accurate as we can make it.

 Saves on electricity bills | Uses more electricity |

-Although countertop and portable dishwashers can be stored when you need the extra space, there are a couple of factors you should consider for their storage.
+Although countertop and portable dishwashers can be stored when you need the extra space, you need to consider a couple of factors for their storage.

 - Countertop dishwashers are heavy.
 The average dishwasher weighs about 47 pounds (21 kg).
 So although convenient, lifting the dishwasher about could put a lot of strain on your back.

-Countertop dishwashers will save you more water per gallon.
+In my experience, countertop dishwashers will also save you more water per gallon.
 But here’s something important to remember.
 You won’t be able to fit as much in a countertop dishwasher as you would in a portable dishwasher.

 So although it will save more water, you will have to do more loads.
 In the long run, they could prove just as expensive or even dearer than portable dishwashers.